fidwell/OpenRct2-TrafficManager/README.md

 * **Version 3**: Allows the user to select their own vehicle types.

 **Other features in consideration**: Better colour weights that take vehicle type into consideration; automatically setting vehicle placement.

-### Known issues

-If you adjust a vehicle's colour with the ride window after using this plugin, all other vehicle colours will be reset.
-This is because I'm not using game actions to set car colours, but I really ought to.

 ## Installation